Taritsyn/LibSassHost/nuget/LibSassHost/readme.txt

 ﻿

    --------------------------------------------------------------------------------
-                 README file for LibSass Host for .Net v1.0.0 Alpha 2
+                 README file for LibSass Host for .Net v1.0.0 Beta 1

    --------------------------------------------------------------------------------